- 2 cups (280g) all-purpose flour

 - 1 egg, cold

 - Make sure the ingredients are cold.
-I put the cut butter 5-10 minutes in the freezer.
-And the buttermilk and cream in the fridge until the last minute.
+I put the cut butter in the freezer for 5-10 minutes.
+Keep the buttermilk and cream in the fridge until the last minute.

 - Have ready a cookie sheet lined with parchment paper.